object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

  .. glossary::
     :sorted:

-    stack frame
-        An object encapsulating the set of variables which define the execution of a Python script or function.
-This information includes the code being executed, all the local and gobal names which are visible, the last instruction that was executed, and a reference to the stack frame which called this function.
+    exception
+        An object representing an out of the ordinary event which has occured during the execution of some Python code.
+When an exception is :ref:`raised <raising_exceptions>` the
+        :term:`Python interpreter` doesn't continue to execute the following line of code.
+Instead, the exception is either :ref:`handled <handling_exceptions>` or execution stips and a :ref:`traceback` is printed.

     call stack
     execution stack